llm-bible/llm-bible.github.io/_publications/roger2025suite.markdown

 bibkey: roger2025suite
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.09672"}
-tags: ['Arxiv', 'Training Techniques', 'Multimodal Models']
+tags: ['Training Techniques', 'Multimodal Models', 'Arxiv']
 ---
 The proliferation of Vision-Language Models (VLMs) in the past several years calls for rigorous and comprehensive evaluation methods and benchmarks.
 This